wordkarin/Ada-C6-Brackets-Quotes/Others/Dan.md

-* 15 Sep 2016 - "Feel free to go ahead and play with boxes."
+* Sep 15 2016 - "Feel free to go play with boxes yourself."